Gerard Butler: Acting career

 In 2006, he starred as Spartan King Leonidas in the Warner Bros. production 300, which is often described as his breakthrough role.
 Butler, who said he "wanted to look really strong" in the film, trained with a high-intensity workout for four months prior to the film's shooting.
 In 2007, he appeared in Butterfly on a Wheel co-starring Pierce Brosnan and Maria Bello, which aired on network TV under the title Shattered, and in the romantic comedy P.S.
 I Love You with Hilary Swank.
 In 2008, he appeared in Nim's Island and RocknRolla.
 In 2009, he starred in the Neveldine/Taylor film Gamer, The Ugly Truth and Law Abiding Citizen, which he also co-produced.
 In 2010 he starred in the action/comedy The Bounty Hunter with Jennifer Aniston, and did voice acting for the 2010 animated film How to Train Your Dragon as Stoick the Vast.

 On 15 and 16 October 2010, thanks to the popularity of his role as Spartan King Leonidas and the use of his lines during athletic events at Michigan State University, he was a guest at their Midnight Madness and homecoming American football game.

 As of August 2011, Butler, while filming Playing for Keeps, was writing songs and in the process of recording an album.
 He disavowed gossip reports that Marilyn Manson and Johnny Depp had advised him on the project.
 On 18 December that year, while filming Chasing Mavericks, Butler was hospitalized after he was pulled under big waves.
 Subsequently, he was taken to Stanford University Medical Center and later released.

 Butler starred as Secret Service agent Mike Banning in the action thriller Olympus Has Fallen (2013), opposite co-stars Aaron Eckhart and Morgan Freeman.
-He said he broke two bones in his neck while shooting the film, but did not realise this until he had an MRI scan.
+He said he broke two bones in his neck while shooting the film, but did not realize this until he had an MRI scan.
 Butler reprised his voice role as Stoick in How to Train Your Dragon 2 in 2014.
 Two years later, he reprised his role as Mike Banning in the Olympus Has Fallen sequel London Has Fallen and also portrayed Set in Gods of Egypt.
-Late in 2018 Butler starred as submarine captain Commander Joe Glass of the USS Arkansas, a Virginia class nuclear submarine, in the film Hunter Killer.
-He starred as Mike Banning again in the 2019 film Angel Has Fallen.
-After release delays due to COVID-19, Butler starred in Greenland in Fall 2020.
+Late in 2018, Butler starred as submarine captain Commander Joe Glass of the USS Arkansas, a Virginia class nuclear submarine, in the film Hunter Killer.
+He starred as Mike Banning again in the 2019 film Angel Has Fallen and returned as the voice of Stoick in How to Train Your Dragon: The Hidden World, which was released the same year.
+After release delays due to COVID-19, Butler starred in Greenland in 2020.
+In January 2024, Butler was announced to reprise his role as Stoick in the live-action remake of How to Train Your Dragon, which was released in 2025.